 The “Original” KEYS100 is a point-to-point race.
 Teams run the length of the Florida Keys from Key Largo to Higgs Beach on Key West, where the race ends and the party begins.

 For individuals seeking a break from the ordinary, our selection of races from 50 Km (31 miles) to 100 miles includes one just for you!
 (In the Everglades, we’re offering a shorter trail race of 25 kilometers, or 15.6 miles, too.)
-Each is run in a unique and beautiful water-oriented setting, or in the mysterious ‘Glades.
+Each is run in a unique and beautiful water-oriented setting, or in the exotic ‘Glades.
 Runners are fully supported by volunteers at aid stations placed strategically along the route.
 Water, ice, sports drink, a complement of food and more are offered at each site.
 Race marshals patrol active areas of the course for safety and to enforce race rules.
 At the finish line you receive your well-earned finisher medal and, in the Keys, the coveted KEYS100 belt buckle for those completing the individual 100 mile race).
-After your finish, hang out and relax with food and a beverage or two, and swap yarns with old and new ultra-friends.
-Awards presentations to all the winners, too.
+After your finish, stay and relax with food and a beverage or two, and swap yarns with old and new ultra-friends.
+Awards party with live music and presentations to all the winners, too.

-The KEYS100 includes races of 100 miles from Key Largo to Key West, and 50 miles from Marathon to Key West.
+The KEYS100 includes races of 100 miles from Key Largo to Key West, 50 miles from Marathon to Key West and 50 kilometers (31 miles) from Big Pine Key to Key West.
 Whether it’s your first “ultra” or a perfectly timed warm-up for Badwater, racing in the Keys with your own support crew or on your own will give you all the challenge you can handle while running across the islands along the unforgettable turquoise waters of the Atlantic Ocean and Florida Bay!

 Pick your race, grab your crew or group of running friends, or help your company or organization create a team.
 Tell your local high school or college track or cross country team that an UltraSports race is waiting for them in South Florida.
 And, bring your family to cheer your success and enjoy the beauty of these tropical destinations.
 We look forward to seeing you at the starting line of these exciting running events.